lamtev/XML-against-XSD-validation-service/README.md

 ### HTTP-client to quickly play with service

-You can use [Postman HTTP-client](https://www.getpostman.com/) for this reason.
+You can use [Postman HTTP-client](https://www.getpostman.com/) for this case.
 Form a request in a way it formed in figure below:

 ![Request](/figs/request.png)